Securing Mountain Water and Livelihoods

 Aligned with the Regional Climate Change Strategy and with project support, the Regional Government established a Compensation for Ecosystem Services Platform and two pilot projects in ecosystem service compensation: one in Quillcayhuanca, the valley above the city of Huaraz, and another in Buin, a major provider of water for irrigation users in the upper and lower Santa River basin.

 41 women leaders trained to promote public investment in local projects.
 These women serve on municipal councils and grassroots organizations.
 They raised $88,000 dollars from their local governments to address the needs of rural women affected by climate change.

 The 3 municipal commonwealths we worked with now have Territorial Adaptation Plans that incorporate community-level priorities and technical information generated by students in the public university.

 69 AGRORURAL staff were trained to design participatory Community Adaptation Plans.
-As Ancash’s leading public agricultural extension agency, AGRORURAL, together with TMI, produced 8 community-level adaptation plans.
+As Ancash’s leading public agricultural extension agency, AGRORURAL, together with IdM, produced 8 community-level adaptation plans.
 These plans guide public investment at the district level so that funds respond better to climate change impacts identified by rural communities.